whereyouatapp/Privacy-Policy-/index.md

 If you are an Organizer/Business we will collect additional Personal Data from you.

-Information you provide to us: In some cases, we may collect telephone, business name, and email address. d
+Information you provide to us: In some cases, we may collect telephone, business name, and email address, profile image. d
 3.3 Information Collected From Consumers.

-If you are a Consumer we will collect additional Personal Data from r (see Section 16 below for more information). ddd
+If you are a Consumer we will collect additional Personal Data from you.

-Information you provide via Eventbrite Properties or Applications: If you register for a paid event, you will provide financial information (e.g., your credit card number and expiration date, billing address, etc.) some of which may constitute Personal Data.
-In addition, Organizers can set up event registration pages to collect virtually any information from Consumers in connection with registration for an Organizer's event listed on the Services.
-Eventbrite does not control an Organizer's registration process nor the Personal Data that they collect.
-When you register for, or otherwise provide information to Eventbrite in conjunction with an Organizer event or activity, whether that information is yours or a third party’s, in connection with a purchase, registration, or transfer, that Organizer will receive and may use the information you provide.
-Please see Section 5.5 below, titled “How We Disclose and Transfer Your Personal Data: Organizers” for more information about an Organizer’s receipt and use of your Personal Data.
+Information you provide via WhereYouAt: If you favorited/going to event on the platform.
+Some of which may constitute Personal Data.
+In addition, Organizers/Business can set up event to collect virtually any information from Consumers in connection with registration for an Organizer's event listed on the Platform.
+WhereYouAt does not control an Organizer's registration process nor the Personal Data that they collect.
+When you register for, or otherwise provide information to WhereYouAt in conjunction with an Organizer event or activity.

-Information we obtain from other sources: We may also collect or receive Personal Data from third party sources, such as Organizers, other Consumers, social media or other third party integrations, your credit card issuing bank, our payment processing partners or other third parties.

 4. How We Use Your Personal Data.